 For international travellers visiting London, you will likely enter the city from either Heathrow or Gatwick Airport.
 Both airports have an express train service that go direct to central London.
 If you fly into Gatwick and are being picked up by family or friends, they can park in the short stay car park located between the North and South terminals.
 According to Parking4Less who operate out of Gatwick, the short stay car park was awarded the prestigious Park Mark Award.
 There should be no problem departing the airport and starting your London adventure straight away as the infrastructure around Gatwick is one of the best in Europe.

-London is a great city for the family whether you are visiting for a day out or staying for a holiday, so make the most of it while you’re there!
+London is a great city for the family whether you are visiting for a day out or staying for a holiday or visiting London on a budget, so make the most of it while you’re there!